Unibuddy | find out what university is really likeby Katherine Hanrahan

 And, because our student Unibuddies provide brief personal profiles, including what year they’re in and what University clubs and societies they’ve joined, you can talk to them about their experiences at Newcastle, too, and get some top tips on student life.

-Our staff Unibuddies can help with all aspects of the University and student experience at Newcastle – whether you want to know more about our PARTNERS supported entry route, have a question about applications, scholarships and fees, or want to find out about the programme content of your dream degree, and our approach to teaching and learning.
+Our staff Unibuddies can help with all aspects of the University and student experience at Newcastle – whether you want to know more about applying to us, or want to find out about the programme content of your dream degree, and our approach to teaching and learning.

 Members of our Careers Service can answer any queries you might have about employability and your future, including your future options, jobs, work experience and placements.
 And our transition officers can help with any concerns you may have about adjusting to life at university.

 Many of our student Unibuddies have been busy writing fantastic blogs about their experiences, with subjects ranging from how to prepare for university study, to a typical day in the life of our students.